 This British brand puts a sustainable spin on seltzer by using wonky produce to make its alcoholic sparkling water.
 Its base alcohol is made from beets that would otherwise go to waste due to their appearance, and it’s flavoured using less-than-picture-perfect limes and raspberries.
 Sounds like a thing of beauty to us...

 Like to keep your booze au natural?
 So do these guys.
-These epic new British all-natural tinnies from NATRL are made from fermented sugar beet and real fruit.
+These epic British all-natural tinnies from Berczy are made from fermented sugar beet and real fruit.
 Not a nasty sweetener, preservative or artificial flavour insight.
 Ace!
-They’ve launched this summer with two flavours, and they have socially distanced park picnic written all over them.
+They've launched this summer with three flavours, and they have socially distanced park picnic written all over them.
 Our fave?
 Well since you asked, we’re big into the Peach & Raspberry.